ALLRiPPED/RPI-LightGun-Tool/README.md

                   /opt/retropie/configs/systemname/retroarch-gun.cfg

-      The new emulators.cfg is located at
+      The new edited emulators.cfg is located at

                   /opt/retropie/configs/systemname/emulators.cfg

+      Your emulators.cfg backup is located at

+                  /opt/retropie/configs/systemname/emulators.cfg-backup

 - What gun(s) is this for ?

-      - Actual mouse (or Infared Mouse Gun)
       - Aimtrack(untested, Unlikely)
-      - Aelightgun
+      - AE Lightgun
+      - Dolphin Bar with Wii mote
-      - Gun4IR
+      - Gun4IR Lightgun
-      - Wii Mote Guns
+      - Infared Mouse Input Guns
-      - Sinden
+      - Sinden Lightgun

 - How do I undo the changes the script made?